miliariadnane/blog/content/posts/2022/spring-boot-with-jib/dockerizing-spring-boot-app-with-jib.md

 </profiles>
 ```

-> The above configuration specifies that we are going to push the image with two different tags, one is the latest version in the first <**execution**> tag with the id "push-latest-tag", and the other one has a custom version, which we will specify in maven command later during the build of the image.
+> The above configuration specifies that we are going to push the image with two different tags, one is the latest version in the first <**execution**><**/execution**> tag with the ID "push-latest-tag", and the other one has a custom version, which we will specify in maven command later during the build of the image.

 ### IV.
 Push the image locally